It has benefits for the body, such as helping it maintain a healthy bowel and possibly addressing the biological causes of psychological problems.

 An intolerance to products with gluten, without celiac disease, has been found in many healthy people.

 This is more likely due to the inflammation caused by gluten, but other factors can influence your body’s tolerance to gluten foods.

 Some experts suggest that gluten intolerance can be aggravated or worsened by diets high in starch.

 Foods with high amylose content

 Some foods rich in amylose include:

-- Seeds, nuts and legumes, which must be soaked for hours before cooking in order to eliminate harmful antinutrients such as the lectin, which interferes with the absorption of nutrients.
+- Seeds, nuts, and legumes must be soaked for hours before cooking to eliminate harmful antinutrients such as lectin, which interferes with the absorption of nutrients.